Guide To Callsigns

 Level Four - Special Event callsigns: If These normally need to be made well in advance of the planned activity and in accordance with the requirements set out by the ACMA.

-After receiving the application form and payment, the WIA issues a Recommendation Certificate.
+After receiving the application form, copy of certificate of proficiency and payment, the WIA issues a Recommendation Certificate.
 This certificate must be attached to the ACMA licence application form (R057) and sent to the ACMA for licence processing.

 Fees are payable by cheque, money order, or credit card: